Hear2Read/Indic-flite-engine/README.md

 Flite is the answer to the complaint that Festival is too big, too slow, and not portable enough.

-o Flite is designed for very small devices, such as PDAs, and also for large server machines which need to serve lots of ports.
+o Flite is designed for very small devices, such as phones, portables, PDAs, and also for large server machines which need to serve lots of ports.

-o Flite is not a replacement for Festival but an alternative run time engine for voices developed in the FestVox framework where size and speed is crucial.
+o Flite is not a replacement for Festival but an alternative run-time engine for voices developed in the FestVox framework where size and speed is crucial.

-o Flite is all in ANSI C, it contains no C++ or Scheme, thus requires more care in programming, and is harder to customize at run time.
+o Flite is all in ANSI C, it contains no C++ or Scheme, thus requires more care in programming, and is harder to customize at run-time.

 o It is thread safe